 In other words, it’s vital that all people have access to evidence-based addiction treatment programs.
-At The Bluffs, we provide personalized treatment to those suffering from opioid abuse.
+At Vertava Health of Ohio, we provide personalized treatment to those suffering from opioid abuse.

 Our approach includes medical detoxification and a blend of data-driven therapies.
 Our facility treats co-occurring mental health conditions, and also provides medication-assisted treatment (MAT) to reduce the risk of withdrawal and relapse.